rgeyer/hugoactionstest/website/content/gettingstarted.md

 # Install

-This is how you would install
+This is how you would install.

+Probably something simple like `GO111MODULE=on go get -u github.com/grafana/grizzly/cmd/grr`